 Often the wrong way is much easier to spot than the right way.

-Without further ado, here are the links to the various free study resources for AP World History.
-First up: quizzes from study websites!
+Without further delay, here are some links to various free study resources for AP World History.
+First, we'll introduce you to some of the best quizzes from study websites.

-These quizzes are super handy because they are focused by AP theme and time period (e.g. “Technological and Environmental Transformations, to 600 BCE”), and aren’t limited to one geographic area.
-This is a great resource for preparing for the AP multiple-choice section, which will jump between geographic areas and time periods.
+These quizzes are super handy because they are categorized by theme and time period (e.g., "Global Interactions, 1450-1750") and are not limited to just one geographic area.
+This is an especially great resource for preparing for the multiple-choice section, which will jump between geographic areas and time periods.

-Here's a full, unofficial pratice test in the old format.
-Not much help for the free-response section, but a great multiple-choice question resource.
+This is a full-length unofficial AP World History practice test in the old format.
+While it's not much help for the free-response section, it's got a pretty great multiple-choice question resource.
 The answer key even has explanations!

 Before we get into the links to textbook quizzes, a quick word of advice: if your class's textbook is not on here, your book might have online quizzes behind a paywall, so definitely check that possibility out!

-But if your textbook is here and your teacher uses these textbook quizzes for class, use the other websites so you don't step on his or her toes.
+But if your textbook is here and your teacher uses these textbook quizzes for class, use the other websites so you don't step on your teacher's toes.
 (You wouldn't want to be accused of cheating, even if the quizzes are readily available online.)

-For all of these links, navigate to the chapter of the textbook with the content you want to study (whether that’s Ancient China or the Cold War).
-For some of the websites this is pretty straightforward, for others, it's a bit more complicated.
+For these links, navigate to the chapter of the textbook with the content you want to study.
+For some of the websites this is pretty straightforward, but for others it's a little more complicated.
 For example, this is how to find the quizzes from Voyages in World History:

 This is where you'll land after clicking on the link.
 In the drop-down menu, choose the chapter you want to focus on.
 In this particular menu, the chapters are just labeled by number and not title, so you need to click on them to see their content.

-For example, when I click on "Chapter 7" I see the focus of the chapter is the Roman Empire and rise of Christianity.
-Click on "ACE the Test" in the blue side-bar to get to the chapter quiz.
+For example, when I click on "Chapter 14," I see that the focus of the chapter is the Mongol Rulers of Eurasia and their successors in the years 1200-1500.
+Click "Ace the Test" in the blue sidebar to get to the chapter quiz:

-The quiz will open in a new window (so you may need to disable your pop-up blocker if you have one!).
+The quiz will open in a new window (so you might need to disable your pop-up blocker if you have one).
 Answer away!

-The six textbooks listed below each contain between 25 and 30 chapters with very detailed multiple-choice quizzes, so there is tons of study material here.
-Again, these quizzes will be your go-to study resource as you cover different subjects in class and can also be used for more fine-tuned studying in the spring.
+The six textbooks listed below each contain between 25 and 30 chapters with highly detailed multiple-choice quizzes, so there is a ton of study material here.
+Again, these quizzes will be your go-to study resource as you cover different subjects in your World History class and can also be used for more fine-tuned studying in the spring.

 - The Earth and Its Peoples